Renz is a digital technology enthusiast. He devotes his time to studying how these platforms can help make things work for us.

 In this digital age where everything happens with just a few taps on our mobile phones, a lot of tasks that used to take time have been made simpler and easier.

 Take, for example, Western Union (WU).
 Previously, whenever I got my earnings via WU, I needed to visit a remittance center and queue up to get my remittance.
 Because remittance centers normally operate until 4:00 PM only, I'd end up rushing my lunch at my day job so I could queue up.
 There were times when I'd end up empty-handed because I would ran out of time just queuing up.

 The Digital Revolution

-Things are so much different now, especially that there's a better alternative to consummate the entire process.
+Things are so much different now, especially since there's a better alternative to consummate the entire process.
 This doesn't include going to a physical branch.
-No more queuing up for me, and no more time restriction.
+No more queuing up for me and no more time restriction.